-NEW YORK (AP) — The co-creator of sophisticated malware known as BlackShades has pleaded guilty in New York to distributing a product that infected over a half-million computers in more than 100 countries.
+NEW YORK (AP) — The co-creator of sophisticated BlackShades malware pleaded guilty Wednesday to a criminal charge after authorities said his product infected over a half-million computers in more than 100 countries.

-Alex Yucel entered the plea Wednesday in Manhattan federal court to a single count of distribution of malicious software.
+Alex Yucel, 24, entered the plea in Manhattan federal court to a single count of distribution of malicious software.

-The 24-year-old Yucel told Judge P. Kevin Castel that he hopes to return to Sweden after serving his sentence.
+Yucel told Judge P. Kevin Castel he knew that individuals who bought the malware would use it maliciously.
+He said he hopes to return to Sweden after serving his sentence.
 Currently incarcerated, Yucel has agreed not to appeal any sentence that's less than 7¼ years in prison.
-Sentencing was set for May 22.
+Sentencing was scheduled for May 22.

 Yucel was arrested in Moldova in November 2013.
-Prosecutors said the malware Yucel created was sold to several thousand users in more than 100 countries.
-They say it essentially allowed customers to remotely take over the computers of others.
+Prosecutors said the BlackShades Remote Access Tool, or "RAT," has been sold since 2010 to several thousand users in more than 100 countries, enabling them to remotely take over the computers of others.